HL7/fhir-pacio-pfe/input/pagecontent/index.md

 ### Background

 When a patient receives care in an acute hospital setting, their clinicians and caregivers rightly focus on diagnosing and treating their immediate life-threatening concern.
-Once these concerns have been addressed, the patient transitions to lower acuity settings, potentially into long-term care to start, but eventually back into their homes and communities under the care of their primary care physician and other home- and community-based services.
+Once these concerns have been addressed, the patient transitions to lower acuity settings.
+They may move into long-term care to start, but the goal is to get them back into their homes and communities under the care of their primary care physician and other home- and community-based services.
 As a part of this transition, the focus of their clinicians and caregivers broadens to include how they will effectively live in the world, the therapy and treatment they will need to do so, and what support they will need.
 Clinicians from many disciplines, including doctors, nurses, physical therapists, occupational therapists, speech and language pathologists, social workers, ask questions and make observations such as
 - What tasks is the patient having trouble with?
 - What treatments and therapies would help them improve at those tasks?
 - What will be needed to support them in those tasks now and in the future?